jiinxx/springboot-docker-fabric8/README.md

 # springboot-docker-fabric8

-Exampel of how to package a springboot-application in a docker-container using maven-fabric8-plugin The eample is very simple but it gives you an idea of how to make work with modules to separate source from containers.
+Exampel of how to package a springboot-application in a docker-container using maven-fabric8-plugin The eample is very simple but it gives you an idea of how to work with modules to separate source from containers.

 Build source with
 ```